-Brimmer is a Pre-K to 12 coeducational day school that upholds high academic standards while implementing innovative ideas.
+Brimmer and May is a PK - 12 coeducational day school that upholds high academic standards while implementing innovative ideas.
 We develop lifelong learners who are informed, engaged, and ethical citizens and leaders in our diverse world.

 Guiding principles that define a Brimmer education:

-Encouraged to Explore: We encourage students to engage their curiosity, expand creativity, explore interests, develop voice, and strive for personal best in an inclusive environment.
+Encouraged to Explore We empower students to engage their curiosity, expand creativity, explore interests, develop their voices, and strive for personal best in an inclusive environment.

-Brimmer and May enjoys a 135-year history.
-The Brimmer School was founded in 1887 and the May School in 1880.
+The May School was founded in 1880 and the Brimmer School in 1887.
 In 1939, these two well-known Boston schools merged.
 In 1954, Brimmer and May moved to its current location, three miles west of Boston in Chestnut Hill.
 Brimmer and May became fully coeducational in 1992.

 From the beginning, we have been committed to creating high-achieving lifelong learners with strong moral character.
 Today, Brimmer and May continues this tradition as we educate students from Pre-Kindergarten through Grade 12.